 - What are some of the ways in which you incorporated environmental considerations into the building of your studio?
 Why did you choose to implement these features and/or practices?

 Our green building features include: bamboo floor materials, a rapidly renewable resource; low- and no-VOC paints; low-wattage LED dimmable lighting; low-flow sinks and toilets; a water filtration system so students can refill water bottles and reduce paper & plastic use; R-31 ceiling and wall insulation (note: the higher the R-value, the greater the insulating power); formaldehyde-free, reused, and reclaimed windows and furnishings; Energy Star kitchenette appliance and printers; exterior signage made from corn products; and a bike rack at the front entry.
 We also note the corner AC Transit bus routes on our flyers.
 Our paper products are made from recycled content.
-Anasa Yoga cleaning products (including vinegar & water!) are eco-friendly and meet or exceed a rating of 8.1 on www.goodguide.com.
+Anasa Yoga cleaning products (including vinegar & water!) are eco-friendly.
 We use only non-aerosol containers.
 We sort all studio waste for recycling.

 We chose these features and practices because, as a LEED AP construction manager, I’ve always wanted to design a green community center in Oakland but didn’t have the opportunity due to the priorities of my former, long-term client.
 For many years I’ve had a vision of incorporating specific elements that I studied for LEED Accreditation into a real building and making it sustainable, functional, and beautiful at the same time.